adraismawur/git-workshop/examples/merge-conflicts/README.md

 - delete the ```<<<<<<< HEAD``` mark
 - delete everything under ```=======``` up to and including ```>>>>>>> [branch-name]```

 One thing to note in these cases is that you get to choose what to keep.
 You can remove everything, keep one side, or keep both.
 You can also pick and choose lines that you want to keep.
+All you need to do is get rid of those lines starting with ```>```, ```=``` and ```<``` in the file that has a conflict.

 Probably the simpler your solution is, the better.

+Once you are done editing, save the file and use ```git add [file path]``` to stage the file.
+Then you can run ```git commit``` to finalize the merge.

+Sometimes GIT can create very strange merge conflicts within files, but they will always have some form like above.
+Take a deep breath and try and understand what is coming in, and what changes it conflicts with.

+If all else fails, you can always abort a merge by typing in ```git merge --abort```